Bringing a proven and real-world technological solution back home to support the health needs of Australia

 Across Africa, Swoop Aero has demonstrated the success of a proven and real-world technology-based solution to overcome inequalities in access to essential health supplies.
 In Malawi, DR Congo, and Mozambique, Swoop Aero has successfully integrated bidirectional drone networks into the existing health supply chain to enable the routine and sustainable delivery of vaccines, blood and pathology samples, routine medications as well as emergency health commodities, including oxytocin, the rabies vaccine, and HIV early diagnosis kits.

 In recent months, Swoop Aero’s bidirectional drone networks have supported national governments around the world to respond effectively to the COVID-19 pandemic: transporting PPE and COVID-19 tests and results to alleviate the systemic pressure placed on the health sector to respond, test, treat and prevent the further deterioration of community health and wellbeing.
-In Scotland, for example, Swoop Aero worked alongside NHS Scotland to transport emergency COVID-19 test samples and pathology results across the Highlands and Isles, reducing critical turnaround times for pathology samples from 1 -2 days, down to 1 hour and 30 mins.
+In Scotland, for example, Swoop Aero worked alongside our partners at Skyports for the NHS Scotland to transport emergency COVID-19 test samples and pathology results across the Highlands and Isles, reducing average transport time from 20 hours to 1 hour.

 The Swoop Aero air logistics platform has a proven use case for supporting the stabilization and strengthening of health supply chains globally.
 As a marker of innovation and demonstrated commitment to supporting the Australian health system, Swoop Aero is bringing the technology home, in a world first, to enable rural Australian communities to access the essential supplies they need, when they need them.
 In the coming months, Swoop Aero will leverage our proven and real-world technology-based platform to support the varied and diverse needs of impact-orientated organizations across Australia.